 - How do you refinance your federal loans

 - Alternative options

-How do I refinance my federal student loans?
+How do you refinance your federal student loans?

-Federal student loan borrowers have either Stafford, PLUS Loans (like Grad PLUS) and more, and with these loans come a lot of benefits that would have inspired the borrowers to go for them in the first place.
+Federal student loan borrowers have either Stafford, PLUS Loans (like Grad PLUS), and more, and with these loans come to a lot of benefits that would have inspired the borrowers to go for them in the first place.

-Lower Interest Rate - Always remember you are refinancing your current loans so that you can save money.
+Always remember you are refinancing your current loans so that you can save money.
 So how do you go about saving money?
 By getting the lowest interest rate.
-In order to get a low-interest rate, you will have to have excellent credit, strong prospects of a good income and a college degree.
+To get a low-interest rate, you will have to have excellent credit, strong prospects of a good income, and a college degree.

 So to successfully refinance your student loans first find out how much you are planning to save, check the various available to you and go about getting qualified for the refinancing plan.

 Look out for terms like the interest rate you can avail and term of payment which will play a huge role in helping you to save.